ccano2011/wedding-app/README.md

        - Refactored 'nav.jsx'
        - Added a 'Special Thanks' to the README to thank those who took their time to help debug and teach me a thing or two along the way
        - Deleted the controller for RSVP & the RSVP component itself

+03/22/2021:

+       - Updated the README & added new MVP goals for refactoring and better code management

 ## Special Thanks: